 At his death in the 1918 the Cavalry Regiment dedicated a plaque to the villa of Castelnuovo.

-Achille Majnoni d'Intignano (Milan 1855 - Erba 1935), brother of Luigi, is appointed as a Royal Architect by Umberto I of Savoy and will also hold the position with Vittorio Emanuele III.
+Achille Majnoni d'Intignano (Milan 1855 - Erba 1935), brother of Luigi, was appointed Royal Architect by Umberto I of Savoy and will keep the position also with Vittorio Emanuele III.

 In the 1918 the villa is inherited by Gerolamo Majnoni d'Intignano, officer of the General Staff, delegate of the Sovereign Order of Malta, councilor of the Museum of the Risorgimento and president of the Milan section of the Dante Alighieri Society.

 In the 1962 the villa becomes Giuseppe Majnoni d'Intignano, Commander of Batteries on Horseback (Voloire) fought in Yugoslavia and Russia, earning two medals for Military Valor, then took part in the resistance as commander of the Puecher Battalion of Erba.